stack-auth/auth-proxy/README.md

   -e SERVER_PORT=3000 \
   -e PROXY_PORT=3001 \
   -p 3001:3001 \
-  stackauth/auth-proxy:latest <protected-pattern>
+  stackauth/auth-proxy:latest <protected-pattern1> <protected-pattern2> ...
 ```

 The protected pattern is a URL pattern (check out the syntax [here](https://github.com/snd/url-pattern)).
 Don't forget to include the leading `/` and handling the trailing `/`.

 For example, if you want to protect all routes under `/protected`, you can run `... stackauth/auth-proxy:latest "/protected(/*)"`.
-It also supports multiple pattern.
+It also supports multiple patterns.
 If you want to protect everything under `/a` and only the route `/b`, you can run `stackauth/auth-proxy:latest "/a(/*)" "/b(/)"`.

 Now, you can access your server at `http://localhost:3001`, and all the routes under the protected pattern will only be accessible by authenticated users.